StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 !!! info "Index creation and management in TheHive"
     - Index creation occurs during TheHive's initial startup, which may take some time to complete.
-    - Similar to data and files, indexes should be included in the backup policy to ensure their preservation.
+    - Similar to data and files, include indexes in the backup policy to ensure their preservation.
-    - Indexes can be removed and re-created as needed.
+    - Remove and re-create indexes as needed.

 ### Start the service